kranik/ARMPM_BUILDMODEL/README.md

 getting started

 To use this repository you need to have a TX1 board with some software that collects performance counter and power information.
 Contact us if you need access to this.
-The different scrupts in the TX1 board are called with a binary called pmonitor.
+The different scripts in the TX1 board are called with a binary called pmonitor.

 To run pmonitor in the TX1 you launch as root like: